DLR-RM/BlenderProc/examples/dust/README.md

 * The BlendLoader loads the given blend file and extracts the object
 * Then the `HavenEnvironmentLoader` loads a randomly selected HDR image as world environment
+* After that the `MaterialManipulator` adds to all materials in the scene a layer of dust
+* Then it is rendered and saved in a `hdf5` file.

 ## Config file